-Here are a few notes on each of the features shown in the video:
+Here are a few more notes on each of the jacket’s features

 - The rear hood adjustment is great for those of us with smaller heads.
 Just scrunch up some hood fabric under the velcro strap and the capacity of hood shrinks down to a smaller size.
 You can also use this to raise the hood bill if it’s flopping down in front of your eyes.

 - The wire brim is short enough that it needs to be augmented with a ball cap if you have glasses or want a little bit more protection from drizzle and light rain when wearing the Tachyon.

 - The 7 denier nylon shell is really thin but I haven’t had any problems with it snagging or tearing.
 The surface of the nylon is quite slippery, which probably helps to keep it from catching on anything.

 - Although the Tachyon has a DWR coating, I’ve only used it in drizzle not heavy rain.
 I think you still need to have a heavier rain parka, if only to provide a thicker layer of insulation in heavier precipitation.